Skip to Main Navigation

 Challenges

-To achieve its vision of attaining upper middle-income status by 2031, Bangladesh needs to create jobs through a competitive business environment, increase human capital and build a skilled labor force, build efficient infrastructure, and establish a policy environment that attracts private investment.
+To achieve its vision of attaining upper middle-income status, Bangladesh needs to create jobs through a competitive business environment, increase human capital and build a skilled labor force, build efficient infrastructure, and establish a policy environment that attracts private investment.

 Development priorities include diversifying exports beyond the RMG sector; resolving financial sector vulnerabilities; making urbanization more sustainable and strengthening public institutions, including fiscal reforms to generate more domestic revenue for development.
 Addressing infrastructure gaps would accelerate growth.
 Addressing vulnerability to climate change and natural disasters will help Bangladesh to continue to build resilience to future shocks.
 Pivoting towards green growth would support the sustainability of development outcomes for the next generation.